 Are you looking for an excuse to feel good about playing video games?
 If so, you should definitely try the new Netflix documentary High Score, which charts some of the early history of today’s entertainment colossus.
 There are inspiring stories of ordinary schlubs who made it big as video game champions.
 There are clever retro-graphics animations.
-You can see your favourite big names of the 70s, 80s, and 90s: Richard Garriott of Ultima fame in dorky D & D costuming, King’s Quest pioneer Roberta Williams, Space Invaders creator Tomohiro Nishikado, the creator of Pac-Man, and a surprisingly sympathetic profile of the ill-fated creator of E.T. among many, many others.
-And pasted over all is that the warm 80s-nostalgia borrowed directly from that other Netflix giant, Stranger Things.Game culture has been home to lots of pain too—and that’s important because it shapes the way things are now.
+You can see your favorite big names of the 70s, 80s, and 90s: Richard Garriott of Ultima fame in dorky D0 & D costuming, King’s Quest pioneer Roberta Williams, Space Invaders creator Tomohiro Nishikado, the creator of Pac-Man, and a surprisingly sympathetic profile of the ill-fated creator of E.T. among many, many others.
+And pasted over all is that the warm 80s-nostalgia borrowed directly from that other Netflix giant, Stranger Things.Game culture has been home to lots of pain, too—and that’s important because it shapes the way things are now.

 But I’m also a scholar of video games.
 In addition to living it, I’ve read a lot of video game history.
 I’ve amassed a collection of hundreds of old games and dozens of systems to play them on, ranging all the way back to a Coleco Pong clone from the 70s.
 And I know for a fact that this series works so hard to make people feel good about games that it leaves out practically all the bad stuff.
 I want to distrust the series because it’s too comfortable.

 Basically, High Score positions games as the scrappy, virtuous underdog of the culture industries.
 Games are visionary, like Atari pioneer Nolan Bushnell.
 Games are edgy and cool, like rockstar Doom developer John Romero.
 Games provide an avenue of freedom and self expression for people like Gayblade developer Ryan Best.
 Above all, games are non-stop fun for kids like the various tournament champions featured.